 By Chere Di Boscio

-Vegan food can be a bit of a landmine: does that cheese-less pizza have egg in its base?
+By now, we all know what vegan leather is, and can usually tell the difference between that and dead animal leather.
+But vegan food can be a bit of a landmine: does that cheese-less pizza have egg in its base?
 Does that vegetarian curry have cream lurking in the sauce?
 Or perhaps some ghee?
 Is that sugar-free muffin sweetened with honey?

 Amanda Thomson of Thomson & Scott Skinny Prosecco & Champagne explains that a typical bottle of champagne or prosecco may have been made with up to 60 additives, including egg white (used as a fining agent), milk products (to adjust flavours) and gelatine to clarify the champagne or prosecco.
 Bull’s blood was traditionally used as a filtration method, and sometimes still is.
+In fact, the use of fish products in the wine making process is still so common, it’s required now for vineyards to state on the label whether fish was used, to warn those with fish allergies from buying a bottle.

 So how are you to know whether the wine or champagne you love is cruelty-free?
 There’s basically only one way – ensure it’s labelled as vegan.
+As mentioned, there’s no requirement for vineyards to list all the ingredients in the bottle, nor do they need to inform you of the process their wine undertakes before reaching the consumer’s table.
+Vegan wine brands, on the other hand, are proudly cruelty-free and will say so on the label.

 The good news is that almost all spirits are vegan, and vegans can certainly find an increasing number of brands they can enjoy, including all those on the list below.

-Vegan Wine Brands We Like
+Vegan Wine Brands To Try

 - Cooper’s Hawk Vineyards